AmanChauhan29/backend-service/README.md

-# backend-service
+# Backend-Service
-This is Backend service which will communicate to the db and perform other tasks .
+This is the repository for backend api service, which is actually do all the backend works and business logics.